atifahnajihah11-rgb/Credit-card-allocation-analytics/README.md

 ## Business Problem

 Credit-card allocation may require staff to manually scroll through many folio records to locate the transaction corresponding to a payment.
-This becomes time-consuming when only limited information—such as the last four card digits and amount—is available.
+This becomes time-consuming when only limited information such as the last four card digits and amount is available.

 This project supports that workflow by: